jamiemansfield/gtasave/README.md

 GtaSave
 =======

-GtaSave is a library for reading GTA III-era save file, licenced under the MIT License.
+GtaSave is a library for reading GTA III-era save files, licenced under the MIT License.

 ## Support